 The club operates under the auspices of the City of Ottawa

-- Lessons, organized programming, camps, tournaments or league play are NOT permitted
+- Organized programming, camps, tournaments or league play are currently not available

 - Courts hours follow regular schedule 7AM – 11PM daily